lmellon/lmellon.github.io/omdb-app/README.md

 Another problem I encountered was to during the creation of my quiz.
 I attempted to learn how to create a multiple choice quiz via reading on [sitepoint](https://www.sitepoint.com/simple-javascript-quiz/) and [simplestepscode](https://simplestepscode.com/javascript-quiz-tutorial/#step1), but I was unsuccessful at implementing it.
 Instead, I created a function that had two parameters which created numbered questions when called with corresponding arguments.
 I intentionally made them Boolean and added a *true* and *false* buttons to them during the creation process of the question.
 The problem I ran into was not being able to alternate correct responses between the questions.
 I ended up making sure all the questions were true so that that was the only event listener that increased the user's score.

-## Link to live site
+## SOURCES
+The actor I chose to feature in my app is Meryl Streep.
+I gathered all her biographical information from [Wikipedia's page](https://en.wikipedia.org/wiki/Meryl_Streep#cite_note-LearningGuitar-203) on her.
+I also utilized the information available on [OMDb](http://www.omdbapi.com/), and a [Google](https://www.google.com) search for the pictures in my carousel.

+## LIVE SITE
 My page is hosted on Github pages.
-You can access it at[www.lmellon.github.io](https://lmellon.github.io).
+You can access it at [www.lmellon.github.io](https://lmellon.github.io).